unquietwiki/changerawr/issues.md

 - [x] automatic updates if installed on Easypanel
 - [x] not all audit logs load from the database
 - [x] automatically configure OAuth2 for Easypanel installations
+- [x] If updating an OAuth2 ( SSO ) provider, you won't be able to log in with it anymore